 Thinking of opening a pizza shop?
-With such a specialized menu, your equipment and pizzeria supplies might look a little different from any other type of restaurant.
-Equipment to prep dough (like proofing cabinets and dough sheeters), cook pies (so many different types of ovens!), and serve and deliver pizzas (like warming bags) are all pretty unique to the pizzeria concept.
+Serving up a specialty item like pizza means that your equipment will probably look a little different from most other types of restaurants.
+You’ll need supplies for prepping dough (like proofing cabinets and dough sheeters, cooking pies (so many different types of ovens!), and delivering pizzas (like warming bags.)
+All of this equipment is pretty unique to the pizzeria concept.

 Do you have the essential restaurant kitchen equipment and supplies you need?
 Check off this list to make sure your restaurant kitchen is all set.